Quantum randomness certification with untrusted measurements and few probe states: Experiment

 After the ADC, the data set goes through a digital signal processing (DSP) chain consisting of two blocks.
 In the first block, the $X$-quadrature distributions of the sideband probe states are extracted from the raw time traces and their corresponding amplitudes estimated.
 This is done in four steps: digital downmixing, shot noise normalization, amplitude estimation and downsampling, which are all described in detail in \appref{sec:app_dsp}.
 The result of the first of these steps $V_\text{dm}(t)$ is shown in the bottom row of \figref{fig:expsetup}(b).
 In the second block, the observed distributions and estimated amplitudes are used to compute a bound on the entropy of the measured data from the vacuum input via SDP, as described above.
 Specifically, the trusted states in the SDP constraints are coherent states based on the estimated amplitudes and the observed distribution is given by the normalized histograms from the experiment.
 The result of this is shown in \figref{fig:expsetup}(c).
 In order to avoid estimation errors compromising the security, we scale our estimations of the amplitudes according to $\alpha_i=r\alpha^\text{true}_i$ with $r>1$, thus making the trusted states more distinguishable and decreasing the certifiable randomness (see \appref{app.amplitudeerr}).
-Additionally, we account for finite-size effects on the output entropy (see \appref{sec:finite_size}).
+Additionally, we account for finite-size effects on the output entropy via the generalised entropy accumulation theorem \cite{metger2022} (see \appref{sec:finite_size}).

 The results presented in \figref{fig:expsetup}(c) show that a considerable amount of randomness can be generated using our protocol with a relatively small number of probe states after accounting for both amplitude estimation errors and finite-size effects.
 We observe that, in the case of low estimation errors and ignoring finite-size effects, the minimum entropy increases with $R$.
 However, the finite-size correction also increases with $R$, eliminating the advantage in most cases.
-Nevertheless, even with 10\% estimation errors the entropy per round remains above 0.25.
+Nevertheless, even with 10\% estimation errors the entropy per round remains above 0.4.
+The horizontal red lines in \figref{fig:expsetup}(c) show corresponding bounds based on the single-round min-entropy without any finite-size correction (see \appref{app.dual}).
+We note that these significantly underestimate the certifiable randomness even though they rely on the more restrictive i.i.d. assumption.